 These no bake chocolate peanut butter Easter nest cookies are made with 8 healthy ingredients ready in 15 minutes!
 They're a delicious, healthy treat to celebrate Easter!

-I turned one of my favorite treats into a vehicle for one of my favorite candies!
+I turned one of my favorite treats into a vehicle for one of my favorite candies! (also try these Mini egg cookies and mini egg brownies)!
 I created this Healthy No-Bake Chocolate Peanut Butter Easter Nest Cookies recipe as a fun treat I could make with my kids for Easter.

-They're made with only eight healthy ingredients and are ready in 15 minutes!
-They are gluten-free, dairy-free, refined-sugar-free and vegan.
+They’re made with only eight nutritious ingredients and are ready in 15 minutes.
+We make them every year and my kids love helping!

 How to make No-Bake Chocolate Peanut Butter Easter Nest Cookies